 All application materials must be submitted by 7:00 PM Central Standard Time (U.S.) on October 1, 2020.
 Incomplete applications will not be considered for review.

 To qualify for the Argonne National Laboratory Fellowships, you should display superb ability in scientific or engineering research and promise of becoming a global leader in the research you pursue.
 Proposals from all STEM disciplines are accepted and should align with Argonne or DOE missions.
-Proposals aligned with Quantum Information Sciences and Artificial Intelligence applied to Science are especially encouraged.
+Proposals aligned with Quantum Information Sciences, Artificial Intelligence applied to Science, and Microelectronics Science are especially encouraged.
 Candidates should consult with their sponsors to determine the strategic alignment of proposals.
 A successful candidate must have the ability to model Argonne’s Core Values: Impact, Safety, Respect, Integrity, and Teamwork.

 The first two years of the fellowship are funded 100% by Argonne’s Laboratory Directed Research Development (LDRD) Program.
 The third year is funded 50% by LDRD and 50% by other programs identified by the fellow and sponsor.
 This model allows fellows to advance independent research as outlined in their fellowship proposal, while making significant contributions to other Laboratory initiatives.

 Candidates are encouraged to review Argonne’s scientific and engineering research areas.
 For more information, consult the following resources:

 - Comprehensive description of Argonne’s missions, initiatives, and core capabilities